 Make sure you’re using a supported browser

-If the 1Password browser extension doesn’t lock or unlock when you lock or unlock the 1Password app, make sure you’re using a supported browser:
+If the 1Password browser extension doesn’t lock or unlock when you lock or unlock the 1Password desktop app, make sure you’re using a supported browser:

 Make sure 1Password and your browser are up to date

-Make sure you have the latest version of the 1Password app, the 1Password browser extension, and your browser installed.
+Make sure you have the latest version of the 1Password desktop app, the 1Password browser extension, and your browser installed.

 Check your settings